 Apple cider vinegar also has various other non-health related uses like hair conditioning, skin care, dental care, pet use and as a cleaning agent (to name a few).
 These can be highly useful for people who like to keep things as natural and chemical-free as possible.

 At the end of the day, apple cider vinegar appears to be very healthy.
-It’s not a “miracle” or a “cure-all” like some people seem to believe, but it does clearly have some important health benefits, especially for blood sugar and weight control.
+It’s not a “miracle” or a “prevent-all” like some people seem to believe, but it does clearly have some important health benefits, especially for blood sugar and weight control.

 Fettle bio products is a Biotechnology based company which is specialized in producing nutritional supplements using natural ingredients without any preservatives.
 Its promoted and managed by biotechnologist.
 Read More